remap/ndn-lighting/web/readme.txt

 2) to allow always-on web control of sequencer: turn on / turn off sequencer on borges
 3) to allow expression of interests from web client
+4) to start/stop listening of TV1 faderboard script
+5) to allow individual light control (via colorpicker)

 dependencies: